Mainpuri district: Kali Nadi

 The Kali Nadi forms the northeastern boundary of the district separating it from Etah and Farukkhabad.
 It is a narrow stream, but perennial, and even during the spring and summer months is only fordable at certain places.
 There is a bridge with a 545-foot span on the Farukkhabad Road.

-Isan
+Isan Nadi

 Next to the Kali comes the Isan, which is here a considerable stream, fordable only in a few places during the rainy season.
 During the remainder of the year the volume of running water is small, and in years of unusual drought there is no apparent stream, but the pools that remain are fed by the springs.
 During the first part of its course and to within four miles of its junction with Kali Nadi about three miles northwest of Mainpuri, it runs through a loam and usar country, has a comparatively shallow bed, and often overflows the neighbouring lands in times of flooding.